alcaprar/ridertrack/instructions.md

 It may be tricky so if you encounter a problem and you find the solution please post it here in order to help the other.

 ## Node
-You need to have Node.js installed at least version 6.
+You need to have Node.js installed.
+Latest LTS Version: 8.9.0 (includes npm 5.5.1).
 After you have installed try to run in the terminal "node -v".
 It should reply with a version number.
 Try also "npm -v" and it should also reply with a version number.